scottluu/upload-to-imgbb-chrome-extension/README.md

 - `tsconfig.json`: TypeScript configuration file.
 - `package.json`: Contains the project dependencies and scripts.

+## 🛍️ Chrome Web Store Listing

+- Use STORE_DESCRIPTION.md for a ready-to-paste long description when publishing to the Chrome Web Store.
+- The short description comes from public/manifest.json and should be concise.
+Update it there if needed.

 ## License

 This project is licensed under the MIT License.